Choose an equity dimension

 Some organizations choose to create a group, with representatives from staff, board and community, to collaborate on vision, mission and/or values statements; the more diverse the group, the more attentive the organization must be to power differences among participants, ideally committing to a consensus or “one person, one vote” ethos and process.

-For example, consider this racial equity statement representing the aspirations of the board of The James Irvine Foundation.
+For example, consider this racial equity statement representing the aspirations of the board of The James Irvine Foundation or an overview of how Ecotrust has moved to center equity in its work.

 Statement implementation